Leana Wen

 |

 Hear the perspective of a practicing physician and Washington Post columnist who is an expert on the digital transformation of healthcare.
-She will discuss the rise of telemedicine and digital health strategies that have enabled remote patient monitoring and at-home diagnostics and “hospital at home” treatment.
-She will also delve into the promise and perils of artificial intelligence in medicine, going through use cases of predictive and generative AI to explain how AI can improve diagnosis, personalize treatment, and reduces inefficiencies.
-And she will delve into potential pitfalls, the need for regulatory guardrails, and why digital fluency is so crucial for the healthcare sector.
+She will delve into the challenges and opportunities of artificial intelligence in medicine, going through use cases of predictive and generative AI to explain how AI can improve diagnosis, personalize treatment and reduce inefficiencies.
+She will also present pitfalls, the need for regulatory guardrails, and why digital fluency is so crucial for the healthcare sector.
+Depending on interest, she can also discuss other aspects of tech and health, such as applications of telemedicine and digital health strategies that have enabled remote patient monitoring and at-home diagnostics and “hospital at home” treatment.

 Mental Health and Well-Being

-The stress that people have endured during the pandemic will not vanish after the immediate crisis passes.
 Dr. Wen brings audiences insights from her work as a practicing physician and expert in addressing mental health and addiction policy.
 She shares personal experiences, strategies to combat isolation and reestablish connection, and best practices for employee health from around the world.
-She describes the often hidden epidemic of addiction, including to alcohol and opioids, and the growing need for education and regulation of marijuana and psychedelic usage.
-Finally, she talks about the future of work, and outlines for audiences a framework for incorporating mental and physical wellness and resiliency practices into the office, home, and everyday life.
+She describes the often-hidden epidemic of addiction, including to alcohol and opioids, and the growing need for education and regulation of marijuana and psychedelic usage.
+Finally, she talks about the future of work, and outlines for audiences a framework for incorporating mental and physical wellness and resiliency practices into the office, home and everyday life.

-Dr. Wen is a leading national expert on health disparities.
+Dr. Wen is a leading national expert on population health.
 During the COVID-19 crisis, she was asked to testify four times to the U.S. House of Representatives on the unequal impact of the pandemic on communities of color.
-While she served as Baltimore’s health commissioner, she reconfigured the agency to specifically focus on health equity and was among the first leaders to declare racism as a public health crisis.
-She upon these lessons, outlined in her book Lifelines: A Doctor’s Journey in the Fight for Public Health, and gives specific examples of successful innovations that reduce disparities and improve equity.
+While she served as Baltimore’s health commissioner, she reconfigured the agency to specifically focus on population health and health equity.
+She, upon these lessons, outlined in her book Lifelines: A Doctor’s Journey in the Fight for Public Health, gives specific examples of successful innovations that reduce disparities and improve health for all.

 Women in Leadership